PHPFastCGI/SilexAdapter/README.md

     return 'Hello ' . $app->escape($name);
 });

-// Dependency 1: The daemon factory
-$daemonFactory = new DaemonFactory;

-// Dependency 2: A kernel for the FastCGIDaemon library (from the Silex application)
+// Create the kernel for the FastCGIDaemon library (from the Silex application)
 $kernel = new ApplicationWrapper($app);

-// Create an instance of DaemonRunCommand using the daemon factory and the kernel
-$command = new DaemonRunCommand('run', 'Run a FastCGI daemon', $daemonFactory, $kernel);

-// Create a symfony console application and add the command
+// Create the symfony console application
-$consoleApplication = new ConsoleApplication;
+$consoleApplication = (new ApplicationFactory)->createApplication($kernel);
-$consoleApplication->add($command);

 // Run the symfony console application
 $consoleApplication->run();